-With the election of Roy Halladay, Edgar Martinez, Mike Mussina and Mariano Rivera by the Baseball Writers' Association of America, the Class of 2019 is now set at the Baseball Hall of Fame...The four BBWAA electees will be inducted into the Baseball Hall of Fame at 1:30 p.m.
-ET on Sunday, July 21 at the Clark Sports Center in Cooperstown along with Today's Game Era electees Harold Baines and Lee Smith, who were elected in December...2019 Ford C. Frick Award winner Al Helfer and 2019 Spink Award winner Jayson Stark will be honored during Induction Weekend at the Awards Presentation on Saturday, July 20 in Cooperstown.
+Baseball's newest stars are gearing up for the 2019 season at Spring Training camps in Arizona and Florida, but the National Baseball Hall of Fame is prepping for the game's biggest annual celebration when six legends will be inducted as the Class of 2019 this July in Cooperstown...With the election of Roy Halladay, Edgar Martinez, Mike Mussina and Mariano Rivera by the Baseball Writers' Association of America on Jan.
+22, the total number of BBWAA electees in the last six elections is 20...
+Halladay, Martinez, Mussina and Rivera will be honored with Today's Game Era Committee electees Harold Baines and Lee Smith as the Class of 2019 at 1:30 p.m.
+ET on Sunday, July 21 on the grounds of the Clark Sports Center in Cooperstown...2019 Ford C. Frick Award winner Al Helfer and 2019 J.G.
+Taylor Spink Award winner Jayson Stark of The Athletic will be honored during Induction Weekend at the Awards Presentation on Saturday, July 20 at Doubleday Field in Cooperstown.